drunkoctopuses/trial-balance-tools/README.md

 cd tb-compare
 npm install
 npm run dev
-Running the applications locally is not required to understand the design.
+Running the applications locally is not required to understand the system design.
-This section exists to document that the prototypes are runnable.
+This section exists only to document that the prototypes are runnable.

 Design Principles
 Explainability first